-- View and reproduce sequences of classroom exercises and complicated choreography, which requires specific movements for the head, arms, hands, torso, legs and feet. - · Demonstrate the ability to work precisely with live and recorded music. - Respond appropriately to verbal instructions and warnings to ensure the safety of the student and his/her fellow dancers. - Physically participate in solo, duet and group work that may include lifting and manipulating his or her own body, or that of another dancer, many times above the top of one's head.

-• Maintain a healthy, toned and energized physique, one conducive to achieving the aesthetics necessary to express the art form through his/her body.
+- View and reproduce sequences of classroom exercises and complicated choreography, which requires specific movements for the head, arms, hands, torso, legs and feet. - · Demonstrate the ability to work precisely with live and recorded music. - · Respond appropriately to verbal instructions and warnings to ensure the safety of the student and fellow dancers. - Physically participate in solo, duet and group work that may include lifting and manipulating one's own body, or that of another dancer, many times above the top of one's head. - Maintain a healthy, toned and energized physique, one conducive to achieving the aesthetics necessary to express the art form through the body.